Williamsburg County, South Carolina: History

-In 1868 an election was held in which all men older than 21 years of age who had never been convicted of committing a felony nor were "prohibited on account of service under Confederate Government" were allowed to vote.
+In 1868, an election was held in which all men older than 21 years of age who had never been convicted of committing a felony nor were "prohibited on account of service under Confederate Government" were allowed to vote.
 This was a form of direct democratic election which had been set up by the reconstruction government of South Carolina.
 Almost all voters in this election were African American.
 No one who fought for the Confederacy was allowed to vote in the election.
 Many African-American officials were elected.
 Stephen A. Swails was an educated black man from Pennsylvania who had fought in the U.S. military in the 54th Massachusetts Infantry Regiment during the civil war, and who was elected to represent Williamsburg County in the South Carolina State Senate.
 F.H.
 Frost, J. Pendergrass and Fortune Guilds were three black men chosen to represent Williamsburg County in the South Carolina State House of Representatives.
 F. H. Frost was a black man elected as school commissioner.
 F.H.
 Swails was a black man elected as an auditor of Williamsburg County.
 C. Rasted and F.H.
 Frost were two black men who were elected as the assessors for Williamsburg County's county government.
 W.W.
 Ward was a white abolitionist from Massachusetts who was elected to be the sheriff of Williamsburg County, F.C.
 Cooper was a white abolitionist Quaker from Pennsylvania who was elected to be the clerk of the court of Williamsburg County and C.H.
 Pettingil, a Union Army officer from Boston, Massachusetts and former member of the Massachusetts Abolition Society who was elected as Williamsburg County's state constable representing the county in South Carolina's state government.
 In all of these elections local whites from South Carolina who had, by coincidence, not fought in the confederate military did run, however every single one of them lost.
 Every single man elected from Williamsburg County in this election was a member of the Republican Party.

 During this time, State Senator Stephen A. Swails also served as the mayor of Kingstree from 1868 until 1878.
 While mayor, Swails published and edited a newspaper called the Williamsburg Republican, he also started a law firm.
 Swails became the most prominent member of the South Carolina senate, the president pro tempore, placing him in control of all bills that passed through the state legislature.
 Committed to universal education, he played a critical part in transforming The South Carolina College from a school for planter elite into the integrated University of South Carolina.

+On September 17, 2023, a Marine Corps F-35 stealth fighter jet crashed in rural Williamsburg County after the plane malfunctioned and the pilot ejected and parachuted to safety.